The Bittersweet Reality of Being “Just Too Different”

 “What if we just admit it?”
 Matt leans in, his voice gentle yet firm, “We love each other, but maybe love alone isn’t enough when you’re constantly pulling in different directions.”

-Sarah nods, tears welling up despite her best efforts to hold them back.
+Sarah nods, tears welling up.
 “We’re trying to make something work that just… doesn’t.”

 In the days that follow, there’s a bitter-sweetness in their newfound freedom.
 Sarah dives deeper into her hobbies, cherishing the stillness she once feared would be lonely.
 Matt throws himself into adventures, reveling in the spontaneity that no longer has to be balanced with compromise.